An MBA in Strategy or Business Development can help students diagnose business problems and develop the best solution.

 Although the school doesn’t offer a specialized MBA in Strategy, its MBA offers, as part of its core curriculum, classes such as “Competitive Strategy” and “Strategic Marketing and Management.”
 It also offers a handful of strategy courses as part of its elective selections.
 According to the school, in recent years, over one-quarter of HKU's MBA class have gone into functional roles in strategy, planning, or consulting.View School Profile

 Some 10 percent of Cambridge’s MBA class of 2019 went into business development roles, and 19 percent went into related corporate planning / strategy positions.
 The school offers an MBA concentration in Strategy, as well as some strategy-themed courses as part of its core curriculum.View School Profile

 Fudan does not offer a specialized MBA in Strategy; however, it does include some elective courses covering topics in strategy, including “Global Strategic Marketing” and “Enterprise Development Management.”
-Over six percent of Fudan’s MBA class of 2018 went into strategy or business development roles.View School Profile
+Combined, almost 16 percent of Fudan’s MBA class of 2019 went into strategy or business development roles.View School Profile

 Marshall MBA students can choose to pursue strategy-oriented electives from the school’s department of management and organization.
 Marshall MBAs also have the option of pursing a Graduate Certificate in Strategy and Management Consulting, which covers the tools, concepts, and frameworks that will help them develop their strategic skills.
 Of the school’s 2018 MBA class, 16 percent went into functional roles in consulting, which includes strategic planning positions.View School Profile